 Within the Green Hunter Incentive Rider Ranking System, riders are categorized each year into two tiers based upon their prior earnings within the program.
 Tier I riders are those who are ranked 1-30 in money won in the USHJA Green Hunter Incentive Program over the past three years, and all other riders are considered Tier II.
 Owners of horses ridden by Tier II riders may be eligible to earn additional prize money at the Championships in Kentucky, and USHJA encourages competition managers to offer additional prize money to owners of horses ridden by Tier II riders in stake classes and regional championships.
 Horses ridden by Tier I riders are not eligible to earn Tier II prize money.

 View Calendar of Events to find a competition offering Green Hunter Incentive Stake Classes near you.

-In 2020, in addition to the opportunity to qualify for the Platinum Performance/USHJA Green Hunter Incentive Championship, USHJA Green Hunter Incentive Program participants will be able to choose from one of five regional championships held across the country as an added benefit to participants.
+In addition to the opportunity to qualify for the Platinum Performance/USHJA Green Hunter Incentive Championship, USHJA Green Hunter Incentive Program participants will be able to choose from one of five regional championships held across the country as an added benefit to participants.
 Exhibitors may choose whichever regional championship they want but horses may only compete in one regional championship per year.

 Brandywine Summer Series II